Software Engineering for Self-Adaptive Robotics: A Research Agenda: Background

-Software engineering for self-adaptive robotics (SAR) spans the entire software-development lifecycle, with each phase addressing various adaptability considerations~\cite{de2013software}.
-Requirements engineering involves eliciting and specifying adaptation goals and constraints, runtime evolution, and uncertainty.
+Software engineering for self-adaptive robotics (SAR) spans the entire software development lifecycle, with each phase addressing distinct adaptability considerations~\cite{de2013software}.
+Requirements engineering involves eliciting and specifying adaptation goals and constraints, as well as runtime evolution and uncertainty.
 Software design and modelling focus on creating architectures that support runtime monitoring, decision-making, and reconfiguration, often using modelling languages, formal methods, and simulation models (e.g., Simulink~\cite{pozzi2022modeling}) to capture variability and adaptation strategies.
-Software development involves implementing control loop mechanisms, such as the MAPLE-K loop, encompassing monitoring, analysing, planning, legitimising, executing, and managing knowledge to enable adaptive and intelligent system behaviour as illustrated above.
+Software development involves implementing control-loop mechanisms, such as the MAPLE-K loop, encompassing monitoring, analysing, planning, legitimising, executing, and managing knowledge to enable adaptive and intelligent system behaviour, as illustrated above.
 Lastly, quality assurance includes verification and validation activities, such as testing, formal verification, and simulation, to analyse reliability under uncertain and dynamic conditions.

 While self-adaptive robots are a special case of cyber-physical systems (CPS), their key differences from other CPS types and software systems arise from robot-specific characteristics such as \textit{embodiment} and \textit{physical interaction}.
 For example, in traditional CPS and self-adaptive systems, adaptation is largely confined to the computational domain, involving reconfiguring components, reallocating resources, or tuning parameters.
 In contrast, self-adaptive robots are embodied agents whose physical form may itself vary during operation, requiring the software to remain continuously aware of and responsive to the robot’s physical configuration.